shaShvat07/shaShvat07/README.md

 # 👋 Hello there :)
 - 🔭 Undergrad at Indian Institute of Technology, Kharagpur
-- 👀 Interested in MERN Full Stack Development and algorithms
+- 👀 Interested in Full Stack Web Development
 - ⚡ Generalist Programmer

 <!---